syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Enable zooming

-The zooming feature enables you zoom in and zoom out the maps to show the in-depth information.
+The zooming feature enables you to zoom in and zoom out the maps to show in-depth information.
 To enable zooming, set the `EnableZooming` property to `true`.
 The default value of the `EnableZooming` is `true`.

 {% tabs %}